kentec-lab/starter-kit-gulp/README.md

 # Starter-Kit-Gulp

-Built for speeding up the process of web development with Gulp setup.
+Built to speed up the process of web development with Gulp setup.
 Font-awesome v5.13.0 is included in the package.
 You may remove it if it is not being used in your project.

 **Steps**
 ---------